Making the world a better place while wearing animal skins and telling stories about platypuses.

 Francis teaching stories with some kids

-“There are not many people like me.
-To be a good storyteller you have to be able to hold people.
+“There's not many people like me, to be a good storyteller you have to be able to hold people.
 Plus the full-bloods [people of purely Aboriginal origin] don't like to travel, and if you do bring 'em here they just wander off.
 It's a traditional thing, they don't understand structure, they just go with the flow.
 If they feel like walking up that alleyway they just do it.
 They once made a film with some full-bloods and they had to hire minders for each one so they didn't go off and get lost.
-Also the stories they tell can take days to tell, so that doesn't always work with a modern audience.
+Also the stories they tell can take days to tell, that doesn't always work with a modern audience.

 “I need to go back to Australia now, to see my family, my son, my cousin.
 Unfortunately we wear out, we're not here forever.
 Also, I need to go to see the Elders up on Lightning Ridge.
 I need to go over the stories again, maybe get a couple more.
 They're getting older and I need to get a bit more information from them so that I can pass it on.
 I need to verify some stuff with them."